WORD AND IMAGE

 ^Quilt patterns that could link to witchcraft

 I also found an interesting link between quilting and telling narratives.
 "Traditional quilts follow deeply coded patterns that communicate much more than comfort and artistry.
 A quilt’s surface can often be “read” through linguistic and graphic cues."
-"They enabled women to speak the truth about their lives by joining many disparate fragments, which when read together make a specific and often subversive utterance." https://lithub.com/what-quilting-and-embroidery-can-teach-us-about-narrative-form/
+"They enabled women to speak the truth about their lives by joining many disparate fragments, which when read together make a specific and often subversive utterance." https://lithub.com/what-quilting-and-embroidery-can-teach-us-about-narrative-form/ Most quilts begin in the centre and are pieced together outwards as the story unfolds which could be an interesting way to tell my story.

 WORKSHOPS